1995parham-learning/DNN/README.md

 ## Autocorrelated
 When a time series is correlated with a lagged version of itself, we say that the time series is autocorrelated.

+## Random Forest
+The random forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
+By default, it samples $\sqrt(n)$ features.
+The algorithm results in greater tree diversity, which trades a higher bias for a lower variance